twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 3. Compute Author and Rater Helpfulness Scores based on the results of the first matrix factorization, then filter out raters with low helpfulness scores from the ratings data as described in [Filtering Ratings Based on Helpfulness Scores](./contributor-scores.md).
 4. Re-fit the matrix factorization model on the ratings data that’s been filtered further in step 3.
 5. Compute upper and lower confidence bounds on each note's intercept by adding pseudo-ratings and re-fitting the model with them.
-6. Reconcile scoring results from the Core, Expansion and Group models to generate final status for each note.
+6. Reconcile scoring results from the Core, Expansion, Group and Topic models to generate final status for each note.
 7. Update status labels for any notes written within the last two weeks based the intercept terms (scores) and rating tags.
 Stabilize helpfulness status for any notes older than two weeks.
 8. Assign the top two explanation tags that match the note’s final status label as in [Determining Note Status Explanation Tags](#determining-note-status-explanation-tags), or if two such tags don’t exist, then revert the note status label to “Needs More Ratings”.

 ## What’s New?

+**March 29, 2024**
+- Modify Topic Models to remove rating filters when computing note intercepts and factors.

 **March 22, 2024**
-- Initial launch of Topic Models, including topic assignment based on seed terms and logistic regression, with modeling mirroring the Core model architecture.
+- Launch Topic Models, including topic assignment based on seed terms and logistic regression, with modeling mirroring the Core model architecture.

 **February 23, 2024**
 - Increase rater helpfulness score penalties for making helpful ratings on notes that have high tag-consensus harassment-abuse model intercepts by multiplying the previous penalty by the intercept score, and decrease the threshold at which raters are penalized for rating them helpful.